William A Gardner

 Now cotton is made up of very fine fibers which slowly break down.
 When you clean out the lint filter on your clothes dryer you may realize that most of it is comprised of tiny cotton fibers.
 House dust includes cotton fibers.
 Cotton is so ubiquitous in our environment that we hardly think of it as a source of micro fibers.
 And when you breath through a cotton mask, especially during exercise or play, you are breathing those cotton micro fibers into your lungs.
 In addition, some of them catch in the mucous membrane of the nose where they end up in the gastro-intestinal tract.
 Either way they will come in contact with your immune system and, under some circumstances, may illicit an unfortunate negative immune response.
 That is, the person will develop an allergy to cotton.
 It is not a common circumstance, but the longer and more often one wears a cotton mask the more likely that such an immune response might occur.
 And good luck getting your hyperactive child properly diagnosed.

 Because of this personal experience I shudder when I see children wearing cotton masks in a playground, at a store, or contemplate them wearing such masks during long days at school.
 In particular, many parents have made masks at home from cotton swatches, some with very creative designs, and wash them regularly.
 It is a commendable reaction to the current concerns about the spread of viruses.
 Nevertheless one must consider what children are breathing and cotton dust is not completely harmless.
 Simply using organic cotton is not the answer.

-Thus I would argue that anyone, and especially children, when necessary, wear commercial masks made from rayon and polypropylene or other synthetic material that doesn't shed micro fibers.
+Thus I would argue that anyone, and especially children, when necessary, wear commercial masks made from rayon and polypropylene or other synthetic material that doesn't shed the same type of micro fibers.
 Be aware that some medical masks have a cotton layer sandwiched between other types of material.
 A medical mask with no cotton would be more expensive but avoiding a cotton allergy is, I would suggest, worth the price.